RadicallyOpen/RadicallyOpen/professionals.markdown

 Currently available supervisors:

-* Sophie Rushbrook, consultant clinical psychologist and Head of the Intensive Psychological Therapies Service at Dorset HealthCare NHS Foundation Trust: sophiecrushbrook@gmail.com
+* Sophie Rushbrook, consultant clinical psychologist and Head of the Intensive Psychological Therapies Service at Dorset HealthCare NHS Foundation Trust: [Email Sophie](mailto:sophiecrushbrook@gmail.com)
 * Please contact [Roelie Hempel](mailto:roelie@radicallyopen.net) if Sophie has no availability; we may be able to put you in touch with other supervisors